-This no-fail pan-seared stove top steak recipe teaches you how make a gourmet comfort food dinner that rivals what you get at a fancy steak house!
+This no-fail pan-seared stovetop steak recipe teaches you how to make a gourmet comfort food dinner that rivals what you get at a fancy steak house!
 An easy way for cooking steak on a stove with no fancy ingredients necessary.
-The steak is the best way to get perfectly seared edges and a tender, juicy meat inside at any temperature doneness you desire.
+The steak is the best way to get perfectly seared edges and tender, juicy meat inside at any temperature doneness you desire.
 Topped with a steak house butter for deliciousness in each bite.

 Nothing beats a great steak dinner in my book.
 Being from the midwest I’m a true believer in having a great steak as often as you can.
 Going out for dinner can get expensive though.
 I’m here today to share a steak on a stove recipe that tastes just like you are at a fancy steakhouse!